 Low Water Consumption

-Think about what kind bowl you want while browsing through the choices.
-Most modern toilet bowls come in two basic shapes: elongated and round.
+Think about what kind of bowl you want while browsing through the choices.
+Most modern bowls come in two basic shapes: elongated and round.

-While checking out the details, also take a glance at the seat height of the fixture.
-The taller, the better in this case.
-ADA compliant Comfort Height toilet seats measure around 16.5” in length.
-This is a favorable height to rest your butts on.
+While checking out the details, also take a glance at the seat height of the fixture, the taller, the better in this case.
+ADA compliant Comfort Height seats measure around 16.5” in length.

-If you have children in your house, instead of buying a small toilet, purchase a steep stool separately as smaller toilets won’t be of any service as the children grow up.
-ADA compliant seats are in demand for people suffering from adverse physical conditions and aged folks.
+If you have children in your house, instead of buying a smaller lavatory, purchase a step stool separately as smaller systems won’t be preferred as your children grow up.
+ADA compliant seats are in demand for people suffering from adverse physical conditions and elderly folks.

 What color of the toilet should you choose?